ch007m/r-d/tap/README.md

 ### Install Tanzu Build Service (TBS)

-- To install the `Tanzu Build Service` (aka [TBS](https://docs.pivotal.io/build-service/1-2/installing.html)) on your k8s cluster, execute the following commands
+To install the `Tanzu Build Service` (aka [TBS](https://docs.pivotal.io/build-service/1-2/installing.html)) on your k8s cluster, execute the commands described hereafter.
+The commands have been tested successfully against `docker.io`, `private docker registry` version 2.6 (as version 2.7 fails)

 - Login in first to `registry.pivotal.io` and your public or private images registry (e.g. docker.io, ...).

 ```bash